A structured training and delivery pathway for professionals and organisations

-This page aims to set out who can support I Matter learning including how supported learning works, and what organisational safeguards are in place.
+This page aims to set out who can support I Matter learning including how supported learning works, and what organisational or independent practice safeguards are in place.
 The aim is to ensure safe, scalable delivery while maintaining quality and alignment with safeguarding requirements.

 What is the I Matter Learning Journey?